Brain-Institute/neuroscience-software-catalogue/ClinicalTools.md

 Please select one of the dropdowns to browse tools used in clinical data collection, data curation and processing, and data analysis.

-Since Python and R are common languages used in clinical data curation and analysis, we've also developed a catalogue of useful R and Python packages that can be found under the "Clinical Coding Packages" dropdown.

 <details><summary>Data Collection Pipelines</summary>
 &nbsp